 Spooks:There may be a reason why CIA agents are often referred to as "Spooks".
 The Legion of Spooks have always been involved in espionage.
 They often choose to skinride people who are somewhat plain, somewhat ordinary, allowing them to just blend in with the crowd.
 Information, the obtaining of it, and the trading or selling of it has always been the business of the Spooks.
 After all, even when they don't have bodies, they still have the information that they obtained.
 There are those Spooks who will go beyond common decency to obtain information, as well, so it is always a little dangerous to dangle a morsel of info in front of a Spook and then not give it to them.
 (The ectoplasm of a Spook is used like invisible ink, allowing them to leave messages which can only be read by their target or targets.
 If ingested, it acts like a truth serum.
 Spooks also have full control over their auras, allowing them to adapt their aura to mimic any supernatural or human that they've met, or to hide their aura completely.
 In manifest form, this this will allow them to pass race-only wards, though only temporarily...within ten minutes to an hour, that ward will begin to reject them.
 Spooks, and those in their immediate vicinity (a room) can not be scryed upon or tracked by any magical means, including supernaturally heightened senses.
 Conventional methods of spying and tracking still work.)

 Liches:Liches tend to be created when a supernatural creature, usually a Necromancer, performs a Necromancy ritual in which they sacrifice themselves to become a more powerful Necromancer.
 Occasionally, Liches are humans, who simply have managed to gather an incredible knowledge of the occult and manage to 'connect' with something in the Pale Realm, usually a ghost, who assists them in becoming a Lich.
 Although Liches had, on occasion, worked for the Pale Empire, the vast majority of them joined the Gray Crusade, because of far fewer laws and restrictions to hamper their quest for power.
 However, since the end of the war Liches have either been switching sides, or declaring themselves neutral (or rather, on their own sides).
 Although it is said that a Lich would kill its own mother for magical knowledge, some Liches do this out of megalomania, and some out of a more understandable need -- such as wanting to find a way to bring someone back to life (in fact, occasionally the sacrifice to become a Lich is tied with changing places with a dead loved one, to varying degrees of success).
 The most interesting aspect of the Lich is that they are bound to their phylactery, an object to which they have anchored their soul.
 While this seems similar to a Phantasm, there are some pointed differences.
 The phylactery is created specifically to house a portion of the Lich's soul.
 For a long time, Liches could not skinride, because they are connected to these Phylacteries.
 However, in recent times, and with the cleverness of technology, Liches have begun to find ways to put their phylacteries into a person, through implants, or utilize a worn Phylactery to control a person for skinriding.
 However, if this internal (or worn) phylactery is destroyed, the Lich is immediately "kicked" to the nearest Phylactery and must figure out how to make a new worn Phylactery to skinride again, which takes at least a full moon cycle.
 If all phylacteries are destroyed, the Lich is destroyed.
 There is also a way, both through Necromancy and Ritual magic, to "seal" a phylactery so it can not be used by the Lich, and instead use it to have some control over a Lich.
 Thus they protect the locations and identities of their phylacteries carefully.
 (While it might seem like needing to use a phylactery is an incredible disadvantage, the pure power of the phylactery makes it seductive to some.
 Liches can call upon the power of their Phylactery to heal themselves incredibly fast (advanced regeneration fast).
 Though they can only do this once per phylactery per week.
 They can also "activate" their Phylactery to transfer their wounds to someone else, whole or in part.
 It takes two rounds to activate, and each additional round it is activated they can transfer 25% of their wounds, up to 100%.
 They must be touching the person to transfer the wounds.
 These wounds may heal or be healed regularly, but can also be healed with Necromancy as well.
 Lastly, in manifest form, a Lich may touch any of their phylacteries to transfer themselves to any other phylactery over the course of two post rounds.
 They obviously leave their body behind, if they transfer away from their body, leaving the body defenseless.
 Their ectoplasm does nothing special, though they can produce Paleplasm.
 All power is stored in the phylactery.
 Liches start with two phylacteries, one on or in their skinridden body, and one additional.
 They may only have one worn phylactery at a time.
-Additional phylacteries may be purchased at 4xp each.)(Suggested by Thatguy176 Ball)
+Additional phylacteries may be purchased at 4xp each.
+The 4xp allows you to have additional phylacteries...so spending 4xp allows you to have 3 phylacteries at a given time.
+An additional 4xp allows 4 phylacteries.
+These must be procured/made in-game from those who can make them.)(Suggested by Thatguy176 Ball)

 Revenants:Hollywood would have you believe that Revenants are a bit like zombies...shuffling, mindless dead reanimated by magic or necromancy.
 Or, perhaps, chattering and insane creatures with no real will of their own, serving a powerful master.
 They're...close, and yet so very far.
 Once members of the Gray Crusade, the Revenants were not, on their own, powerful enough to skinride.
 However, most Revenants start out as strong ghosts who are clever negotiators and deal-makers.
 They begin to make deals with other ghosts to lend them their power for a time.
 Those ghosts begin to cling to and coat the Revenant, so to speak, adding their power to make the Revenant more powerful.
 What they don't realize is that once they have done so...they really never are released.
 They fuse to the Revenant.
 In this fashion, a moderately powerful ghost can become powerful enough to skinride, and become a wraith.
 While this is a great way to amass power, it also has a downside for the Revenant.
 They tend to not only absorb the power of the ghosts, but some of their personality as well, often losing their own identity after some time, or even becoming unstable in their insanity.
 The Gray Crusade loved having the Revenants on their side, for their power to draw ghosts to the cause and utilize latent power, but not all Revenants are madly power hungry.
 Some just wanted the ability to walk in the living world again.
 Following the war with the Pale Empire, some Revenants began to strike out on their own, or to switch sides, hoping to 'find themselves' within the confusion of their conglomerated personalities.
 One thing to note is that due to some of their magic having "a mind of its own" so to speak, sometimes Revenants' bodies do things against their will, or learning to use those bodies can cause for odd twitches or a strange gait, thus producing the "zombielike" vision of how they move.
 Most can master it, in time, but many retain twitches and quirks indefinitely.
 (Revenants can often draw from the abilities and knowledge of ghosts attached to them.
 This means that once a day, they can make a journeyman roll in something, anything, not even on their sheet.
 Revenants can create magical pacts, though their pacts often end with the other person forfeiting their soul, whole or in part, to become part of the Revenant should the pact be broken.
 However, Revenants can only have one magical pact at a time, so their pacts tend to be short term.
 The ectoplasm of a Revenant, when applied to or touched by another, makes them feel more inclined to obey the Revenant.
 The first application may do very little, but if they come into repeated contact with the ectoplasm they essentially end up a thrall of the Revenant, in much the same way as ghouls are to Vampires.
 They can only maintain three "ecto-bound" subjects at a time.
 This ecto-bind will register as magical enchantment to those with abilities such as Luminous Gaze.)
 (Idea adapted from suggestion by Ascilia Enoch)